itspkrai/cssgram/README.md

 TROUBLESHOOTING
 ---------------
-As of now, CSSGram uses css for producing image filters and if the image filters are not working propoerly there could be following issues:
+As of now, CSSGram uses CSS for producing image filters and if the image filters are not working properly there could be following issues:
 * CSS override
 * CSSGram css file not available.